2021 Kentucky Derby: Aftermath

 On June 2, Churchill Downs announced that the split sample had also tested positive.
 Churchill Downs announced that it had suspended Baffert for two years as a result of this and earlier positive tests at other racetracks.
 Bill Carstanjen stated for Churchill Downs that "given these repeated failures over the last year, including the increasingly extraordinary explanations, we firmly believe that asserting our rights to impose these measures is our duty and responsibility."

 On December 6, Medina Spirit died following a workout.
 At the time of his death, Medina Spirit was still an active racehorse, even recently winning the October 2021 Awesome Again Stakes and then afterwards finishing second in the November 2021 Breeder's Cup Classic.
-Three days before his death, Baffert's attorney Craig Robinson publicly acknowledged that the kind of betamethasone which Medina Spirit was injected with was banned by Kentucky state rules, while also alleging it was used to improve his skin condition rather than enhance performance.
+Three days before the horse's death, Baffert's attorney Craig Robinson publicly acknowledged that the kind of betamethasone which Medina Spirit was injected with was banned by Kentucky state rules, while also alleging it was used to improve his skin condition rather than enhance performance.

-The Kentucky Horse Racing Commission made its final decision to disqualify the horse on February 21, 2022 with an official statement.
-Because Medina Spirit is disqualified, Mandaloun has been named the winner.
+The Kentucky Horse Racing Commission made its final decision to disqualify the horse on February 21, 2022, with an official statement.
+Because Medina Spirit was disqualified, Mandaloun was named the winner.
 Baffert had the right to appeal the ruling per the Kentucky Horse Racing Commission rules, which he did along with Amr F. Zedan, the owner of Medina Spirit.
 His appeal was later dismissed on April 18, 2022.

 Medina Spirit's disqualification for betamethasone is the first drug-related disqualification of a Kentucky Derby winner since Dancer's Image was disqualified for phenylbutazone, a nonsteroidal anti-inflammatory drug (NSAID), following the 1968 edition.
 It would be the second disqualification in three years (Maximum Security was disqualified in 2019 due to interference), and the third disqualification in the 147-year history of the race.

+In December 2024, W.D.
+Ky federal judge Claria Horn Boom dismissed the class action filed by thirty plaintiffs led by Michael Beychok.
+Earlier, the United States Court of Appeals for the Sixth Circuit also dismissed similar bettors' lawsuit led by Anthony Mattera on May.